adi518/react-ryo-cli/static/media/README.e789610a.md

 ### Extra Scripts

-`React-Ryo-Cli` provides a few scripts for your convenience:
+`react-ryo-cli` provides a few extra scripts for your convenience:

 ```diff
 /* package.json */